Open House Festival

 Background

-For decades, James and Luci allocated part of their home to the housing of an internationally important collection of electrical horology, available to view by appointment.
-Eventually the need for a separate home for the clocks emerged, and this has been provided with the creation of The Clockworks, the conversion of the ground floor of a mid-Victorian printworks in the heart of West Norwood.
+For decades, James and Luci allocated part of their home to an internationally important collection of electrical horology, available to view by appointment.
+Then, in 2012, they created The Clockworks, using the ground floor of a mid-Victorian printworks in the heart of West Norwood.
+With the help of local architect Mick Crowley, they created a hub for electrical horology, encompassing a museum, library and state of the art workshop for conservation and repair work.

 Online presence